sage-code/maj/alphabet.md

 **Modified: k**

 Maj letter "k" is plosive-valear.
 It may be pronounced like "c" in "culture" or "k" in "karate".
 Notice "k" is a very frequent letter in Maj.
 It replaces letter Latin letters "q" and "c".
-Letter Q is actually not prezent at all in Maj.
+Letter Q is actually not prezent at all in Maj and Letter "c" is pronounced /ʃ/.

 **examples:**

-* akua = "water";
+* akva = "water";
 * tcoka = "chocolate";

 **Trilled: R**